Mailaender/com.voclipse.packaging/README.md

 Copy the `DEBIAN` directory into `root` and run `fakeroot dpkg-deb -b .` from there.

-Creating a Setup.exe for MS Windows
+Creating a setup.exe for MS Windows
 -----------------------------------